MMblokl/RL_actorcritic_pytorch/README.md

 These scripts were created and run with the packages as detailed in Requirements.

 ### SAC.py
-This file contains the entire SAC algorithm.
+This file contains the entire SAC algorithm agent.

 ### Nnmodule.py
 Python file containing the Critic and Policy network used in the SAC algorithm.